JianHPan/SilenceREIN/README.md

 Create performance comparison plots for SilenceREIN (and SilenceREIN-alt) against CNN, DeepSilencer, and gkmSVM based on HiChIP data in the K562 cell line.

 ## Cite:
-[1]	Jianhua Pan, Pufeng Du.
-SilenceREIN: seeking silencers on anchors of chroma-tin loops by deep graph neural networks.
-10.1093/bib/bbad494.
+[1]	Pan J H, Du P F. SilenceREIN: seeking silencers on anchors of chromatin loops by deep graph neural networks[J/OL].
+Briefings in Bioinformatics, 2023, 25(1): bbad494.